 How many inlets are there in the State of Florida?

 The Sebastian inlet is one of 60 inlets on the coast of Florida.
-Situated between Brevard and Indian River counties on the East coast, the inlet is bordered on both sides by Sebastian Inlet State Park, consistently one of the most visited parks in Florida with an average of 750,000-1M visitors annually.
+Situated between Brevard and Indian River counties on the East coast, the inlet is bordered on both sides by Sebastian Inlet State Park, consistently one of the most visited parks in Florida with an average of 750,000 to one million visitors annually.

 ABOUT SPECIAL DISTRICTS

 How and why are special districts created?